 An online advertising network or ad network is a company that connects advertisers to web sites that want to host advertisements.
 The key function of an ad network is aggregation of ad space supply from publishers and matching it with advertiser demand.

 A computer/web server that stores, maintains and serves digital advertising assets for one or more websites or mobile services.
 One of its primary functions is to manage the pacing of delivery for advertising campaigns based on rules, and provide reporting on campaign performance.
-A “homegrown server” is one built internally by a publisher.
-E.g. DoubleClick for Publishers, OAS, etc.
+A “homegrown server” is one built internally by a publisher; for example, DoubleClick for Publishers, OAS, and so on.

 The delivery of ads by a server to an end user's computer on which the ads are then displayed by a browser and/or cached.
 Ad serving is normally performed either by a Web publisher or by a third-party ad server.
 Ads can be embedded in a page or served separately.